-In some respects, we know this already.
-When Mercury is “retrograde,” we know it is an optical illusion whereby the planet appears to move backward from the perspective of the earth.
-But why would one portion of one planet’s motion be an optical illusion, and not the whole of all the planets’ motions?
-This is what I mean by universal rules.
+When Mercury is “retrograde,” we know it’s an optical illusion whereby the planet appears to move backward from the perspective of the earth.
+But why should one portion of one planet’s motion be an optical illusion, and not the whole of all the planets’ motions?

 Don’t have time to watch the full 38 minutes?
 Start at 16:06 and watch just three minutes.
 Don’t have time for that?
-No problem, just read this quote (at 18:22):
+No problem.
+Just read this quote (18:22):